HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 - **Subtopic 3**: Provide your own idea of a new product or service, which can increase information processing performance such as focusing/attention, better memorization, faster and more accurate calculation, reasonable comparison, and so forth.

--------- not yet updated from here --------

 #### Topic 5.
 [3-2.
 Cognitive Ergonomics II: Human error, cognitive training, and fight or flight response]
 Watch the [videos listed in **3-2 Cognitive Ergonomics II**](HFE03_2.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
 Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.

-- **Subtopic 2**: How can knowledge about 'fight or flight response' (= change of human physiological status by cognitive activities) help people in their daily life?
-Self-search some existing products measure human bio-signals to understand the physical, cognitive, and emotional status of people (example of search keywords: ECG, EEG, eye tracking, body temperature, skin conductance).
+- **Subtopic 2**:
+From the knowledge about 'fight or flight response', you might get ideas on how our physiological status can be technically explained based on bio-signals.
+Human bio-signals are broadly used to recognize the physical, cognitive, and emotional status of people.
+For examples, (1) `#ECG`, `#EEG`, `#eye movement`, `#body temperature`, `#skin conductance`, ... can tell whether we are nervous/afraid or not.
+(2) ECG, body temperature, and eye movement data can tell if a driver is drowsy while driving or not.
+Or (3) a smartwatch (or any other wearable devices) can catch if a person seems in normal or abnormal status.

+**Question**: What other cases do you know about the human bio-signals and its applicability for assisting people?

 - **Subtopic 3**: Look around.
-What kind of product or software can you find, which makes people causing the human error (e.g., wrong decision making, wrong perception, wrong calculation, mistake, slip, failure, memory lapse, ...).
-And provide some ideas on how to fix it to reduce human errors.
+Find any product or app or its interfaces, which easily make poeple causing an error (e.g., wrong decision making, wrong perception, wrong calculation, misunderstand, mistake, slip, failure, memory lapse, ...).
+If you find a case, please provide your idea(s) on how to fix it to reduce the human error.

+-------- not yet updated from here --------

 #### Topic 6.
 [4-1.
 Emotional Ergonomics I: Emotional Engineering, Measurement of Human Emotion]